-The Parkinson's disease (PD) and Movement Disorders Center provides comprehensive medical and surgical care for all movement disorder patients.
-In the past decade and a half, the Center for Neurological Restoration (CNR) has shown tremendous growth in the areas of clinical care, research, and education.
-It is among the first in the nation to introduce the comprehensive multidisciplinary team approach for the evaluation and surgical (deep brain stimulation; DBS) treatment of movement disorders.
-It is the State of Ohio’s only Parkinson's Center of Excellence designated by the Parkinson's Foundation.
+The Parkinson disease (PD) and Movement Disorders Program provides comprehensive medical and surgical (including deep brain stimulation [DBS]) care for all movement disorder patients.
+In the past decade and a half, the Center for Neurological Restoration has shown tremendous growth in the areas of clinical care, research, and education.
+It is among the first in the nation to introduce the comprehensive multidisciplinary team approach for the evaluation and surgical treatment of movement disorders.
+It is the State of Ohio’s only Parkinson Disease Center of Excellence, designated by the Parkinson’s Foundation, and Atypical Parkinsonism Center of Care, designated by the CURE PSP Foundation.

 We are an international leader in DBS research with our primate lab in neurophysiology headed by Kenneth Baker, PhD.
-We performed the first human DBS implantation for stroke, and also the first human DBS implantation for chronic pain headed by Andre Machado, MD, PhD.
+We performed the first human DBS implantation for stroke, and also the first human DBS implantation for chronic pain, headed by Andre Machado, MD, PhD.
 We perform clinical trials exploring directional leads in DBS.
-Recently, we obtained federal funding to investigate cognitive changes with DBS treatment and to examine personality changes in DBS-treated patients.
+Recently, we obtained federal funding for several investigator-initiated projects, including examining cognitive and personality changes in DBS-treated patients.

 Hubert Fernandez, MD

 Tardive Dyskinesia: Treatment Update.
 Arya D, Khan T, Margolius AJ, Fernandez HH.
 Curr Neurol Rep 2019 Aug 19; doi: 10.1007/s11910-019-0976.